 When we left to move to Kent I was working for the probation service, which I did for nearly 17 years, a vocation that I loved as it allowed me to engage with people in the reality of life, to enable them to make positive changes and to discover their potential.
 That is still a passion of mine and I look forward to getting to know the church and wider community and being real about where God is working and our hopes and dreams, and to work together to achieve them as we seek to get to know God better and to serve him.

 In 2016, we moved again, now with two children, to the other side of the country to enable me to train for ordination for two years at Trinity College Bristol, before moving back again (now with a third child as well!) for me to serve my curacy at Christ Church in Dartford, where we have been for three years.
-Ebun, Lucas (14), Ellie (12), Levi (4) and I are really looking forward to joining you and meeting you all.
+Ebun, Lucas (14), Ellie (12), Levi (4) and I are really excited to have joined you and are looking forward to getting to know everyone.